Our statement of curriculum intent

 Our curriculum is based upon the National Curriculum and each subject area focus on key aspects of knowledge and skills that are taught and developed over time.
 Departments have clear expectations of what students should be able to do and know by the end of each year.
 Building on what students already know, our curriculum is ambitious and strives to ensure students progress in their understanding and application of key knowledge and skills.

 At the heart of our curriculum provision is an academic core, where Maths and English are seen as essential.
 Our curriculum is intended to support students to be the best they can be, and we believe it is vital that this academic core is interwoven with our school ethos and values of commitment, creativity and community.

 These values should be shown on a daily basis, for example, commitment can be shown in high levels of attendance, creativity shown in the production of original work and community be shown by us all supporting and encouraging each other.
 Together we believe that our curriculum will prepare our students to be active, engaged and successful citizens who are confident to break any boundaries that they may have perceived were in place.
 We intend to support our students to continue with academic and vocational study beyond their time with us, so they may be prepared and ready to enter a successful working life.

-Years 7, 8 and 9 are delivered through a broad and balanced curriculum, allowing pupils to develop skills and knowledge across a wide range of subjects.
-In years 10 and 11 pupils specialise in subjects which will provide them with a springboard to further education, employment and training.
+Years 7, 8 and 9 have a broad and balanced curriculum, allowing pupils to develop skills and knowledge across a wide range of subjects.
+In years 10 and 11, pupils specialise in subjects which will provide them with a springboard to further education, employment and training.

 Years 7, 8 and 9: